qiime2/library-catalog/README.md

 1. Your plugin must be fully installable via these environment files with no extra steps required.
 2. Your environment files must NOT contain a `name` field.
 The end user is expected to provide the name on the command line when they install.

+## Example PR

+An [example PR](https://github.com/qiime2/library-plugins/pull/3) showing the addition of a plugin to the library in a single atomic commit.

+NOTE: Your plugin must be compliant with the above specifications for us to merge your PR.